Coefficient of Conservatism:

 Coefficient of Wetness:

-Fens, wet, calcareous meadows, usually with tamarack and shrubby cinquefoil, wet prairies (at least formerly); very local.
+In essentially full sun, in fens, wet, calcareous meadows, usually with tamarack and shrubby cinquefoil, wet prairies (at least formerly), rarely in slightly drier prairie habitats; very local.
 An old (July 1884) Farwell collection purported to be from Keweenaw County is surely a label error and is not mapped.